khaytsus/rigtool/README.md

 ### Configuration variables

 The variables which control the script defaults and initialization are in rigtool.pm and are self-documented and will not be repeated here.
 Please modify the config to match your license and other tweaks you might want to change.
 If you do a lot of CW mode, you might want to enable the allmodeset variable to switch between CW and Phone modes automatically.

+### Keyboard keys

+Every terminal seems to have slightyly different keyboard scancodes, so the ones I have pre-set might not be appropriate for you, or perhaps you want to change them.
+Using the command showkey -a will show the input keycodes the script is looking for and you can update them in the module to match your keys.
+Note that the keys in the module are actually a regular expression, so for example the scan up key is [17H] which means it'll match a key input of 1, 7, or H.  I did this because I've found the page up/down keys seem to vary in urxvt, xfce terminal, in tmux, etc, but it also adds flexability for you to specify the keycode you want.
+Note that direct keys will work here too, ie:  page up might be a keycode with 1, 7, or H in it, but just typing 1, 7, or H will also work.
+So you can map to any key on the keyboard you want.

 ### Command Line Arguments